 It means that even if you have read your contract in detail in English language but it contains something in the Arabic language which does not comply with what is written in the English language, you cannot challenge it in the court.

 Article 9 of the Saudi Labor Law clearly states that “Arabic shall be the language used for data, records, files, work contracts and the like as provided for in this Law or in any decision issued in implementation of its provisions as well as the instructions issued by the employer to his workers.

+What to Do in such Case?
 By adopting following procedures, you can avoid the problems mentioned above.

-You should ask for only an English language contract from the employer.
+01-You should ask for only an English language contract from the employer.

-If the contract is bi-lingual, there should be two spaces for accepting the contract (one under Arabic language and second under the English language).
+02-If the contract is bi-lingual, there should be two spaces for accepting the contract (one under Arabic language and second under the English language).
 You should sign in the space under the English Language.

-You can also ask some trustworthy person to translate the Arabic language to understand its meaning.
+03-You can also ask some trustworthy person to translate the Arabic language to understand its meaning.

 Important Note: Having an employment contract is one of the rights of employees living in Saudi Arabia under Saudi Labor Law.
 If an employee does not provide a contract to the employee, he is actually violating the Saudi Labor Law.

 In the case of absence of a contract, general rules and guidelines of Saudi Labor Law stating the rights of expatriates will be applicable.